Connecting Revizto to Power BI Follow

 If you do not see the folder, you can add it yourself.
 Ensure the file path matches [Documents]\Power BI Desktop\Custom Connectors.
 This is a fixed path used by Power BI.

-- Download the <location>.mez file that corresponds to your project's region from the files attached under Connector files.
+- Download the <location>.mez file that corresponds to your project's region from the files attached under Connector files at the bottom of this article.
 A table shows which file is used for each server region.

 - Reopen the Power BI desktop application.